CapacitorSet/liqo-broker/README.md

  - Create a pod with this broker (use image `capacitorset/liqo-broker`), and create a service pointing to it.

  - Suppose the service is called `broker-svc` in the `broker` namespace, then the address would be `broker-svc.broker.svc.cluster.local`.
-Edit the `liqo-controller-manager` deployment to add the following flag: `--external-monitor=broker-svc.broker.svc.cluster.local`.
+Edit the `liqo-controller-manager` deployment to add the following flag: `--external-monitor=broker-svc.broker.svc.cluster.local:7000`.

  - Create a NamespaceOffloading in the `liqo` namespace with `podOffloadingStrategy: Local`, so that the `liqo-network-manager` service is reflected on the customer's cluster: